aspeakman/node-geojson-proxy/README.md

 # node-geojson-proxy

-A configurable [node.js](https://nodejs.org/api/) proxy to provide [GeoJSON](https://geojson.org/) output from an online JSON target such as [PostgREST](https://postgrest.org/)
+A configurable [node.js](https://nodejs.org/api/) proxy to provide read-only [GeoJSON](https://geojson.org/) output from an online JSON target such as [PostgREST](https://postgrest.org/)

-1. Sets CORS headers based on allowed methods and origins
+1. Sets CORS headers with allowed methods and origins
 2. If necessary, reformats the JSON data output as a GeoJSON FeatureCollection based on the request Accept header
-3. Re-formats any OpenAPI output to remove inapplicable methods
+3. Re-formats any OpenAPI output to remove inapplicable write methods

 # Configuration